 Addressing the underlying causes of excess estrogen and achieving hormonal balance is essential for maintaining overall health and well-being.

-In closing, you can't go wrong with a simple carrot salad.
-Try it and get your bowel moving, if not for any other reason.
+In closing, you can’t go wrong with a simple carrot salad.
+Try it—it might get your digestion moving, if nothing else.

 Resources

-To learn more about Dr. Peat, visit raypeat.com.
+To learn more about Dr. Raymond Peat, visit raypeat.com.

-To learn more about how to better balance your hormones, join the Estrogen Dominance Support Group on Facebook, run by nutritionist Kitty Martone, aka Healthy Gut Girl.
+For more info about how to better balance your hormones, join the Estrogen Dominance Support Group on Facebook, run by nutritionist Kitty Martone who is also known as Healthy Gut Girl.

 Kitty also has a podcast called Stuff Your Doctor Should Know.
-You can learn about weight loss, hormones, genetics, and a lot of health information you won't hear anywhere else, especially from your physician.
+You will learn about weight loss, hormones, and a healthy lifestyle.
+You will find health information you won't hear anywhere else.

 Try These Healthy Shellfish Recipes

-Dr. Peat was also an advocate of eating shellfish for the copper and iodine.
+Dr. Peat also advocated for the consumption of shellfish due to its rich content of copper and iodine.

 Dr. Ray Peat's Raw Carrot Salad